LukaLambrecht/HH-gridpack-generation/README.md

 The problem was that `cd -` redirected to my home folder, making the jobs interfere with one another and crash.
 On T2B, `$TMPDIR` refers to the working directory on worker nodes reserved for jobs.

-Note: all grid preprocessing steps listed in this section can be run in one go using the script `preprocess_grid_files.sh` in the `gridpack_generation` subdirectory.
+Note: all grid preprocessing steps listed in this section can be run in one go using the script `preprocess_grid_files.sh` in the `tools` subdirectory.
 It takes one cmd-line arg, namely the working directory.
 So in this case:

 ```
-cd gridpack_generation
+cd tools
 bash preprocess_grid_files.sh ../CMSSW_10_6_8/src/genproductions/bin/Powheg/workdir_ggHH_kl_1p00_kt_1p00_c2_0p00
 ```

 ### Run the calculation and make the gridpack
 Follow the instructions without modifications, but try to automate a little bit more.
 See `gridpack_generation` subdirectory.
+Still very experimental, README to be updated when it works better.

 ### Check the gridpack
 Follow the instructions with small modifications: